Anna Maria Baldursdottir converts a penalty kick in the Red Storm's BIG EAST win.

 The 2011 season marked the return to the BIG EAST Championship for St. John's, as Stone led his squad to his 10th conference tournament.
 Stone had three players honored by the conference as Jen Leaverton and Marron were named to the All-BIG EAST Second Team and Caitlyn McLaughlin was selected as a BIG EAST All-Rookie selection.
 The Red Storm finished 9-9-1 overall and fifth in the BIG EAST American Division with a 5-6-0 record.
 St. John's had key wins over Connecticut, Villanova, Rutgers, Seton Hall and in-state rival Syracuse.
 The Red Storm was ranked as high as sixth in the NSCAA Northeast Regional rankings.

 Off the field, Leaverton was named to the NSCAA Scholar Athlete East Region team for the second-consecutive season, and was named as a Capital One CoSIDA Academic All-District First team honoree.
-She was also a Lowes® Senior CLASS Award candidate, Stone's second in two-straight seasons.
+She was also a Lowes® Senior CLASS Award candidate, Stone's second in as many seasons.

 The then-highlight of Stone's consistently successful career at St. John's was the 2009 season as the Red Storm earned its first-ever NCAA Tournament berth, compiled a 13-6-2 record and posted the third-most wins in program history, one victory short of tying the then-record set in 1994.
 The Red Storm also tied school-records for BIG EAST wins (six, 2007), home victories (eight, 2007) and shutouts (10, 2008).